En / Ru

 • See the Posad House — a rare example of stone residential architecture.

-• Hop on the Market Square and buy a souvenir, better a lubok print (a popular print)
+• Stop by the Market Square and buy a souvenir, preferavly a lubok print (a popular print)

-• Mold a pot in the Dymov-Ceramics pottery.
+• Mould a pot in the Dymov-Ceramics pottery.

-• Eat "Suzdal log" soaked in herbs tincture
+• Eat “Suzdal log” soaked in herbal tincture

-• Taste a cucumber-flavored RAF-coffee and cucumber jam at 'The Cucumber (Ogurets) Restaurant’
+• Taste a cucumber-flavoured raf coffee and cucumber jam at “The Cucumber” (Ogurets) restaurant

-• Warm up with a tea in the Kremlin refectory
+• Warm up with tea in the Kremlin refectory

-A large number of ancient monasteries, five architecture ensembles and more than 30 churches have survived in Suzdal.
+A large number of ancient monasteries, five architectural ensembles and more than 30 churches have survived in Suzdal.
 What else is there to see?

-Saviour Monastery of St Euthymius - where activists of the Decembrist uprising did hard labor.
-In the white-stone Cathedral of the Transfiguration of the Saviour, there are frescoes from the 16th century, and well-preserved paintings by famous 17th century masters Gury Nikitin and Sila Savin.
+Saviour Monastery of St Euthymius — where activists of the Decembrist uprising did hard labour.
+In the white-stone Cathedral of the Transfiguration of the Saviour, there are frescoes from the 16th-century, and well-preserved paintings by famous 17th-century masters Gury Nikitin and Sila Savin.
 The tomb of Prince Dmitry Pozharsky is also in the cathedral.

 Church of St Nicholas and the Holy Cross, erected for the sake of salvation during the plague in 1654.
 You need to walk around the building to observe and admire how different it looks from different angles.